February 15, Thursday – Cedar Key to Tarpon Springs

 The rest of the day (8 1/2 hours in total) was beautiful again, with sun, warmth and calm seas.
 As we came closer to Tarpon Springs we started to see some of the character we will explore in the next day or two.

-We are staying at the Turtle Cove Marina and so are our friends we left in Apalachicola – Tom, Lili and Roger and Kris just finished the overnight trip direct from Apalachicoloa.
+We are staying at the Turtle Cove Marina and so are our friends we left in Apalachicola.
+Tom and Lili, and Roger and Kris just finished the overnight trip direct from Apalachicola so they are very weary.
 (They had a near miss by a tug boat in the the middle of the night in the fog!)

 We’ll all sleep well tonight!